yuuyuee/yuuyuee.github.io/docs/lua/lua.md

 #define LUA_NOREF       (-2)
 #define LUA_REFNIL      (-1)

+// [-1, +0, m]
+// Creates and returns a reference, in the table at index t, for the object
+// at the top of the stack (and pops the object).
+// Retrieve an object referred by reference r by calling lua_rawgeti(L, t, r).
+// Function luaL_unref frees a reference and its associated object.
 LUALIB_API int luaL_ref(lua_State *L, int t);
 LUALIB_API void luaL_unref(lua_State *L, int t, int ref);